This document describes sole-tenant nodes. For information about how to provision VMs on sole-tenant nodes, see Provisioning VMs on sole-tenant nodes.

 Sole-tenant nodes can help you meet dedicated hardware requirements for bring your own license (BYOL) scenarios that require per-core or per-processor licenses.
 When you use sole-tenant nodes, you have some visibility into the underlying hardware, which lets you track core and processor usage.
 To track this usage, Compute Engine reports the ID of the physical server on which a VM is scheduled.
 Then, by using Cloud Logging, you can view the historical server usage of a VM.
 To optimize the use of the host hardware, you can overcommit sole-tenant VM CPUs.

-Through a configurable maintenance policy, sole-tenant nodes let you control the behavior of VMs during host maintenance events.
-The maintenance policy lets you specify whether VMs provisioned on sole-tenant nodes maintain affinity with a specific physical server, or whether VMs are moved within a fixed group of physical servers.
+Through a configurable host maintenance policy, you can control the behavior of sole-tenant VMs while their host is undergoing maintenance.
+You can specify when maintenance occurs, and whether the VMs maintain affinity with a specific physical server or are moved to other sole-tenant nodes within a node group.

 A node template is a regional resource that defines the properties of each node in a node group.
 When you create a node group from a node template, the properties of the node template are immutably copied to each node in the node group.